 The Second Interview: A Rare Occurrence

-Ultimately, we got rejected.
+In the end, we got rejected.

 Reflections: Why We Didn’t Get In